VolpeUSDOT/NPS_Backcountry/README.md

 #### Compatibility

-These scripts have been tested on Windows 10, R 3.6.2, with the latest version of RStudio (recommended but not required).
+These scripts have been tested on Windows 10, R 3.6.2, with the latest version of RStudio (recommended but not required), as well as on Windows Server 2012R2, R 3.5.3, RStudio 1.2.1335.

 # Data